 The Riff Platform is a privacy preserving group collaboration and communications application.
 At Riff, we look at patterns of speech, not content — we don’t do semantic analysis and we don’t listen in on conversations.
-Instead, Riff’s AI analyzes vocal data (e.g. volume) and provides nudges to video meeting participants around patterns in small group conversations, which helps people work better together while at a physical distance from one another.
+Instead, Riff’s AI analyzes vocal data (e.g. volume) and provides nudges to video meeting participants around patterns in small group conversations, which help people work better together while at a physical distance from one another.

 The Riff Platform contains a simple video chat service and a customized instance of an open source text chat platform, provided by Riff Learning Inc, an independent software company incorporated in the State of Delaware and based in Newton, MA.